 The Auvergne volcanoes have stood dormant in the heart of France for thousands of years, sleeping giants covered in luscious green vegetation.
 The rugged drama of this wild region makes for a walker’s paradise.
-Read on to find out about some of the best hikes in Auvergne.
+But it’s often unfairly overlooked in favour of other mountainous regions in France.

 Stepping Back in Time: The Puy de Dome

 Almost 2000 years ago, a Roman temple dedicated to the god Mercury was constructed atop a volcanic mountain in the centre of the present-day Auvergne region of France.
 Roman travellers from far and wide flocked to this important site of pilgrimage, ascended the cone-shaped mountain, and pleaded with Mercury, the god of travel, for a safe journey.

 I ascended the Auvergne’s most iconic peak via the ancient Chemin des Muletiers (path of the muleteers), accompanied by a wide range of fellow visitors: meandering families enjoying a leisurely day out in the sunshine, seasoned hikers attacking the slopes with vigour, and thrill-seeking mountain bikers taking on the vertiginous, narrow paths.

 La Chaîne des Puys consists of approximately 80 small, perfectly formed volcanoes, covered in rich forests and home to an abundance of flora and fauna.
 The Puy de Dome sits at the centre of this dazzling natural display and has been adopted as the iconic symbol of the Auvergne region.

 The Spa Town of Mont Dore

 Perhaps the most convenient base for Auvergne hiking is the resort of Mont Dore, a charming, vibrant spa town nestled in the shadow of the region’s highest peak: the Puy de Sancy, towering above the other Auvergne volcanoes at a height of 1886 metres.

 The Massif de Sancy

 Heading out of Mont Dore on the path to the Grand Cascade, the trail rises sharply through a thick forest and the first part of the hike is hard on the legs.
 However, just when energy levels may be flagging, the path opens out on to rolling moorland covered in flowers and colourful moss and heathers.

 Continuing along the path, after a short descent and another steep ascent, we arrive at the Grand Cascade de Mont Dore.
 This waterfall hurtles down the mountain to the town below, and a specially constructed viewing platform allows walkers to thoroughly enjoy the spectacle.

 The Chaudefour Valley and the Puy de Sancy

 Seeking a more challenging hike, I opt the next day for a ten-mile trek taking in both the Chaudefour Valley and the Puy de Sancy.
-This is a reasonably challenging one-day hike, but can be easily shortened by taking the ski lift part of the way to the Puy de Sancy or breaking it up into two separate walks.
+This is a reasonably challenging one-day hike but can be easily shortened by taking the ski lift part of the way to the Puy de Sancy or breaking it up into two separate walks.

 The gruelling climb is more than compensated by the remarkable views from the summit.
 On a clear day, the Chaîne des Puys stretches out from the Puy de Sancy, snaking through the landscape like the backbone of France.

 This protected natural reserve is truly a wonder of the Auvergne region and offers peace, tranquillity and intimacy after the wide expanse of the peaks and ridges of the Massif de Sancy.
 The glacial valley is home to a number of significant geological and natural features, including sharply eroded rock formations, and prolific biodiversity.

 All that remains is to return to Mont Dore for a hearty meal of Auvergne delicacies, including, of course, the local wine.
 A hiker’s paradise, the Auvergne region of France is surely the country’s best-kept secret.

 Pin this for later!